 If you’re looking for a more rambunctious way to spend an evening, head out on a pub crawl.
 Paris Bar Crawl is one of the most popular ones (it tends to be just for tourists and visiting students though).
 You’ll meet a bunch of new people while seeing what nightlife in Paris is all about.
 The tour visits three bars and one club.

 Tours start at 8:30pm Thursday-Saturday and last until you decide to go home!
-Tickets are 15 EUR per person and include three shots as well as admission to a club.
+Tickets are 13 EUR online (15 EUR in person) and include a free shot in each bar as well as admission to the club.